heristop/heristop.github.io/src/content/blog/2024-09-23-frontend-weekly-digest-38.md

 - **(🔧) [Advanced Typescript Types, explanations and Cheatsheet](https://behind.flatspot.pictures/advanced-typescript-cheatsheet-pt-1/?ref=heristop.github.io)**

-  A deep dive into advanced TypeScript types, featuring a handy cheatsheet to help you navigate complex type structures and enhance your TypeScript knowledge.
+  A deep dive into advanced TypeScript types, featuring a handy cheatsheet to help you navigate complex type structures and sharpen your TypeScript knowledge.

 - **(🧩) [The Undeniable Utility Of CSS :has](https://www.joshwcomeau.com/css/has/?ref=heristop.github.io)**